Understanding the Singleton Pattern in Kotlin

 }

-3. Avoid Mutable State: Design singletons to be immutable when possible.
+objectdeclaration for the simple case. - Design singletons to be immutable where possible.